wjgilmore/dreamfactory-book/manuscript/chapter02.md

 	$ git checkout tags/2.14.1

 Next, you'll need to add that `APP_KEY` to the `docker-compose.yml` file.
-Open `docker-compose.yml` in your favorite code editor, scroll down to the `web` service, and add the `APP_KEY` property and associated value alongside the other environment variables:
+Open `docker-compose.yml` in your code editor, scroll down to the `web` service, and add the `APP_KEY` property and associated value alongside the other environment variables:

 	...
     DB_DATABASE: dreamfactory